deepaksithu/Data_Visualization_with_Tableau_Notes/Lesson_3_Data_Visualizations_in_Tableau.md

 **41. Text: Calculated Fields**
 - table calculations - calculations that are created from the results of a visualization
-- to create - Rclick variable in rows or columsn (and maybe in marks/filters), and select "add table calculation" or "quick table calculation"
+- to create - R click variable in rows or columns (and maybe in marks/filters), and select "add table calculation" or "quick table calculation"

 **Dual-Scaled Axes in Graphs by Stephen Few**
 - never use a dual-scaled axis, there are always better options